ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 For the web, oh shit banners' four most likely use cases are for:

 1. Government emergencies,
-1. Crisis situations
+1. Crisis situations,
 1. Product recalls, and
-1. Catastrophic outages in service.
+1. Catastrophic outages.

-### Government services and crisis situations
+### Government emergencies and crisis situations

 These are the most viable of the four scenarios, in that we already have evidence of it: